jblanc86-maker/blanc-quant-lob-engine/docs/gates.md

 This repository distinguishes between two complementary gate concepts:

+> **Note:** The current open-source implementation includes the core breaker
+> state machine and threshold-based detection.
+Some advanced DEG features
+> (adaptive thresholding, multi-window analysis, and certain proprietary
+> optimizations) have been omitted from this public release.

 ## Dynamic Execution Gates (runtime)

 Shape pathological flows during replay to keep tails tight and preserve determinism.